Burhan077/Dotfiles/README.md

 The Keybinds are as Follows:

         Ctrl Q to Save    --If you are Normal
-        Alt + L to Quit   -I just wanted this
+        Ctrl + Space to Quit   -I just wanted this

 Older Keybinds like :wq and :q! still work here if you liked them

         Ctrl + C to Copy
         Ctrl + V to Paste
-        Ctrl + F  to Find --If you liked Nano
+        Ctrl + F  to Find
         Ctrl + A to Select All
         Ctrl + Z to Undo
         Ctrl + K to delete a line
-        Alt + L to Quit without Saving

 And There You have it a beginner-friendly working vim that you built yourself.
 You can add plugins but I like my .vimrc